eth-brownie/brownie/docs/api-brownie.rst

 .. py:class:: brownie._config.ConfigDict

-    Subclass of `dict <https://docs.python.org/3/library/stdtypes.html#mapping-types-dict>`_ that prevents adding new keys when locked.
+    Subclass of :class:`dict` that prevents adding new keys when locked.
 Used to hold config file settings.

     .. code-block:: python